Wills & Estates

 A legal Will is a document that names the people you want to receive the things that you own after you die. lf you don’t have a Will, all of your assets (including your property, car, jewellery, furniture and any money left in your bank accounts) will be distributed according to a rigid formula and not necessarily in the way that you would have wanted.

-At Rafton Family Lawyers we can work with you to make sure that your Will is kept up to date and valid, even after significant changes in your life (such as divorce, buying or selling a house or re-marrying).
+Rafton’s are your trusted wills and estate lawyers in Sydney and we work with you to make sure that your Will is kept up to date and valid, even after significant changes in your life (such as divorce, buying or selling a house or re-marrying).
 We can help you to protect your loved ones and provide advice on how to write a Will that will cater for even the most complex family situations including blended families, difficult relationships and family members with special care needs or disabilities.

 If you have been named as an Executor in a Will, you will be responsible for making sure that the estate of the deceased is distributed according to his/her wishes, or as set out in the Will.
 This is an important role that can also involve obtaining a Grant of Probate (authority to carry out the affairs of the deceased person) identifying the person’s assets, arranging for their collection, paying any outstanding expenses, finding the beneficiaries named in the Will, and making sure you comply with all of the legal and taxation requirements.